rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 #### Implementing GoPay Deeplink Callback

-When the transaction is completed, the customers may get Deeplink callback to redirect from Gojek to another apps.
+In addition to the standard mobile apps flow, you may opt in to implement a deeplink callback to redirect customer back from Gojek to their apps.
 Add `gopay` parameter in the [Charge API request](#charge-api-request) .

 ```json